-Tuesday 7th February is Safer Internet Day and is a good time to discuss Internet Safety.
+Safer Internet Day (SID) is an annual, worldwide event held on Tuesday 6 February 2018 to help encourage a better internet, with this year’s theme ‘Create, connect and share respect: A better internet starts with you’.
 We will be discussing Internet safety at school and reminding students of our school acceptable Internet use agreement, which is signed by families and students upon enrollment at our school.
 We have a Prep – Year 2 and Year 3-6 internet acceptable use agreement.
 Copies of the agreement are available in the office foyer and are included below.

-All classes will be doing activities to celebrate Safer Internet Day on Tuesday the 7th of February.
+All classes will be doing activities to celebrate Safer Internet Day on Tuesday the 6th of February.
 There are many excellent resources and games for students of all ages and also informative parent information about cyber safety available on the Australian Government Office of the eSafety Commissioner Office website.
-The school ICT blog has also a parent page with links to parent information.
+The school Digital Technologies blog has also a parent page with links to parent information.